Library Policies

 Under normal circumstances, evaluation of materials will occur at a separate location from the library and/or in the presence of the donor.
 Items not accepted for donation will be left with the donor.
 On a limited, case-by-case basis the library may discard unwanted items on behalf of the donor (in consultation with the director of the library).
 The library may also choose to make unwanted items available to patrons to take for free.

-For more information, email Jason Bourgeois, Cataloging and Special Collections Librarian, or call 210-431-5523.
+For more information, email Maria Cabaniss, Library Director.
 To initiate a donation to the library, please fill out the donation form.

 Privacy